dropsonic/AspNetCore.Routing/README.md

 }
 ```

+You can also find a sample web application in

 ## Behavior

 If [`MvcOptions.RespectBrowserAcceptHeader`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.mvcoptions.respectbrowseracceptheader) has a default value of `false`, ASP.NET Core returns JSON, [as stated in the documentation](https://docs.microsoft.com/en-us/aspnet/core/web-api/advanced/formatting#browsers-and-content-negotiation).
 But in the case when multiple endpoints share the same route (i.e., MVC and web API), it makes sense to default to `text/html` for user's convenience first, and only if there is no suitable endpoint for that, return `application/json`.